joelparkerhenderson/demo-rust-axum/README.md

 * Respond with HTML text

-* Respond with a HTML file
+* Respond with an HTML file

 * Respond with HTTP status code OK